Stencyl/stencylpedia/block-reference/input/mobile.md

 ![joystick-set-always-hide](http://static.stencyl.com/pedia2/block-images/3%20-%20User Input/2%20-%20Mobile-Only/joystick-set-always-hide.png)

 Makes a relative joystick to be always hidden when it is idle.
+Since the position of a relative joystick is not so important, you can use this block to always hide a relative joystick id when there is no press to save some screen space.

 ```
 Joystick.alwaysHideRJ(0);